 #1 Pain and Suffering

 You can get compensation for your pain and suffering (which is also often referred to as general damages).
-How much you get for this depends on the nature and severity of the injuries (see for example knee injuries or back injury), but there are some important things to keep in mind:
+How much you get for this depends on the nature and severity of the injuries (see for example knee injuries , back injury or whiplash injuries), but there are some important things to keep in mind:

 #2 Past and Future Medical Bills